planetfederal/spatialconnect-server/README.md

 lein migrate
 ```

-Build the latest version of the efc-server container.
+Build the latest version of the spatialconnect-server container.

 ```
 # assuming you're still in the server directory, build the uberjar